-Eight members Board of Directors R. C. Wilburn See Appendix C
+Number of Independent Directors: Eight members Size of Board of Directors established by: Board of Directors Lead Director: R. C. Wilburn

 Meeting Attendance and Committees

 The Board of Directors met eight times during the fiscal year ended December 31, 2004.
 The average attendance by Directors at all Board and committee meetings was 96%.
 Mr. Butler attended 63% of meetings of the Board and committees on which he served.
 The independent directors held two meetings during 2004.